AstroTechies/astroneermodding/docs/guides/aboutMods.rst

 ---------------

 Astroneer uses a slightly modified version of Unreal Engine 4.23.1.
-Modding Unreal Engine games is hard, but not impossible.
+Modding Unreal Engine games can be hard, but is not impossible.
+The modding tools that will be shown later in this guide can simplify the process extensively, depending on the mod you are trying to make.

 Doing small tweaks for stuff like power values is quite simple, but adding your own logic or items takes a lot of time.